 I didn’t go to my high school graduation ceremony.
 Because that day was the day I ran away from “home”.
 On my way to the high school in the morning, I realized my life would end in suicide.
 I went all the way back, packed my stuff into one small box, and walked away wearing my school uniform.

 Luckily I got into University in China with a full scholarship, and I flew to China.
 That was the first time I traveled out of Korea.
 After college, I worked for a startup in San Francisco, a tech media company in Seoul, and hit the road again in February, 2014.
-After quitting a ‘decent full time job’, I traveled and worked as a freelancer writer for several Korean media companies, and coordinated several international events.
-Currently I am travelling around Southeast Asia, while working remotely for a Bitcoin startup and have just informed them that I would like to quit to start my own project.
+After quitting a ‘decent full time job’, I traveled and worked as a freelancer writer/videographer for several media companies, and coordinated several international events.
+Currently I am travelling around Southeast Asia, while working remotely for a startup and have just informed them that I would like to quit to start my own project.

 I am pretty sure I would not travel the world if I had an ordinary, lovely family and a comfortable peaceful home, instead of a battlefield.
 Because I know that I am not an exceptionally independent or special person.
 And I am not brave enough to leave my comfort zone as long as I have one.
 I didn’t challenge anything while filled with energy, dreams, hope and ambition.